What was the Schlieffen Plan?

 How did the allies respond?

--Counter attacked on the 8th August with The Hundred Days
+-Counter attacked on the 8th August

-- by September they had reached the Hindenburg line (heavily defended German line)
+- by September they had reached the Hindenburg line (heavily defended German line) and the Germans were in full retreat by this time

 Why did the Hundred Days go well?